wp-plugins/flyzoo/readme.txt

 No. The chat is loaded asynchronously after the main content, our servers will handle all the chat workload.

-= After removing the chat plugin it still shows on the frontend, how do I remove it completely? =
+= After removing the chat plugin, it still shows on the frontend, how do I remove it completely? =

-Probably website pages are being cached.
-Please try the following:
+Probably pages are being cached.
+Please try to:

 - refresh your browser's cache
 - if you are using a caching plugin please, force a refresh